Germany

 Overall construction activity

-In a survey in early 2024, 68% of companies cited energy and raw material prices as a risk to their business.
-The shortage of skilled labour was cited by 62%, followed by demand for construction services (55%) and the level of labour costs (54%).
-As in previous years, construction companies are particularly concerned about the economic policy environment and labour costs.
+In a survey at the beginning of 2025, 55 % of construction companies identified energy and raw material prices as a risk for their company.
+The demand for construction services was stated by 62 %, followed by the shortage of skilled workers at 56 % and the level of labour costs at 52 %.
+As in the previous years, 59 % of construction companies are particularly concerned about the economic policy environment and labour costs.

-The earnings situation, which had improved continuously until 2020, has deteriorated since then.
-Both returns and equity capitalisation have fallen.
-As a result, the number of insolvencies in the construction sector rises by 12% in both 2022 and 2023.
+The earnings, which have improved continuously until 2020, have deteriorated since then.
+Both the returns and equity ratio have declined.
+As a result, the number of insolvencies in the construction sector increased by 12 % in 2022 and 2023 and by 19 % in 2024.

 Housebuilding

-Residential construction dominates the construction sector in Germany, accounting for 61% of total construction investments.
-Its extremely weak performance therefore has a particularly strong impact on the market as a whole.
-While investment in existing housing is likely to remain stable until 2024 thanks to various government support measures, new residential construction is expected to continue to fall sharply.
+With a 60 % share of total construction investment, residential construction dominates the construction sector in Germany.
+Its extremely weak performance is therefore having a particularly strong impact on the overall construction market.
+While investment in existing housing is likely to remain stable in 2025 due to a variety of government subsidy measures, a further decline in new residential construction is to be expected.

-This is also reflected in the number of planning permissions, which will fall by 27% in 2023, the sharpest decline since 2007.
-While the number of approved flats for rent fell by 25%, the figure for detached and semi-detached houses was even higher at more than 40%.
-While the government has set a target of 400,000 new homes per year, only around 270,000 homes are likely to have been completed last year and a further significant decline to a maximum of 230,000 homes is expected by 2024.
+This is also reflected in the number of building permits, which fell by 27 % in 2023, which was the sharpest decline since 2007, followed by a decline of 17 % in 2024.
+While the number of dwellings approved in apartment buildings fell by 20 %, the decline in building permits for detached and semi-detached houses was 18 %.
+While the German government set a target of 400,000 new housing units per year, 294,000 homes have been completed in 2023.
+In 2024 only 215,000 apartments have been permitted.
+Therefore, the number of permits is below the level of 2011.

-Although the government has adopted a number of measures to support new residential construction (subsidies for climate-efficient new buildings, better depreciation conditions), these are nowhere near enough to lure investors back into the market.
-This is also reflected in the order book.
-It has fallen from a peak of 6.1 months in February 2022 to 3.3 months in February 2024, the lowest since 2016.
+Although the government has adopted several support measures in favour of new residential construction (subsidies for climate-efficient new buildings, better depreciation conditions), these are nowhere near enough to lure investors back into the market.
+This is also reflected in the order backlog.
+The order backlog has fallen from its peak of 6.0 months in February 2022 to 3.1 months in October 2024, the lowest figure since 2016.
+At the current margin, the range of orders is slightly increasing again.

 Non-residential construction